 The College maintains a list of child care options in the area.
-Contact the Office of Academic & Student Affairs for more information.
+Contact the Office of Academic Affairs for more information.
+This website, http://childcareaware.org, can help families not only search for care, but also explore financial assistance with the cost of child care.